ajedward/examplerepo_bkp/README.md

 ## Getting Started -- why not today?

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get started, clone this repo and practise some git.

 ### Prerequisites